mark-grimes/Dockerfile_HMRCBasicPAYETools/README.md

 It's generally easier to just share the X11 socket directly into the container.
 When you start the container add `-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix`.

+I've not tested this but I've been told that on Ubuntu 20.04 the application will launch but the window is empty.
+To fix this try setting the environment variable `QT_GRAPHICSSYSTEM=native`.

 ### Windows

 You need an X server, e.g. [Xming](http://www.straightrunning.com/XmingNotes/).
 I haven't connected